 As an answer, the prospect would divulge the times when they tried different solutions in the past that didn’t give them results.

-Close-ended probing questions usually have a specific answer in short phrases or maybe even a yes or a no. It is best to use these questions when you have to collect factual data from the prospect.
+Close ended questions for sales usually have a specific answer in short phrases or maybe even a yes or a no. It is best to use these questions when you have to collect factual data from the prospect.

 Here is an example,